andwn/cave-story-md/README.md

 Assuming you are running GNU/Linux,

 1. Set up my fork of [Gendev](https://github.com/andwn/gendev.git) (Both the toolchain and SGDK are customized)
-2. Clone the project and do `make`.
+2. Clone this repository and do `make`.
-3. Open `out.bin` in your emulator of choice, or put it on a flash cart.
+3. Open `doukutsu.bin` in your emulator of choice, or put it on a flash cart.

 ## FAQ
 #### Why?